 In the Vertex Form 3D SDK, open Project SetupOpen Fusion App Settings.
 Copy and paste your Fusion and Voice App IDs into the corresponding fields.

-Move on to the next step: Testing
+Move on to the next step: Platform Selection and Testing

 It is recommended to test often to catch any potential issues early.
-There are two ways to test without building an .apk file: via the LINK cable, and via the Unity editor using XR Device Simulator.
+There are two ways to test VR without building an .apk file: via the LINK cable, and via the Unity editor using XR Device Simulator.

 ALWAYS START TESTING FROM THE LoginScene